neeleshbisht99/Saral-interface/README.md

   </a>
 </p>

-> :rocket: saral is a web based social awareness platform where users can identify nearest trash-bins around them.
+> saral is a web based social awareness platform where users can identify nearest trash-bins around them.
+>
-> :rocket: Born out of the need/problem in India to identify trashbins in a unknown place, with a mission to spread cleanliness.
+> Born out of the need/problem in India to identify trashbins in a unknown place, with a mission to spread cleanliness.
+>
-> :earth_asia: Utilizing technology for social good.
+> Utilizing technology for social good.
+>
 > :computer: Built on [React](http://facebook.github.io/react/) and [react-map-gl](https://github.com/visgl/react-map-gl).

-## See it <a href="https://neeleshbisht99.github.io/Saral-interface/">live</a> here.
+## :rocket: See it <a href="https://neeleshbisht99.github.io/Saral-interface/">live</a> here.

-<h2 align="left">| <a href="https://github.com/neeleshbisht99/Saral-interface/blob/master/README.md">Documentation</a></h2>

 ## Table of Contents